safalsigdel/safalsigdel.github.io/_posts/2020-03-31-The Fitbit Charge 4 is a much more powerful fitness tracker disguised in its old body.md

 <img src='https://cdn.vox-cdn.com/thumbor/rAtibNsYnBaAYKC85Uw5aw2Qtr0=/0x0:2000x1126/1200x800/filters:focal(840x403:1160x723)/cdn.vox-cdn.com/uploads/chorus_image/image/66579626/Fitbit_Charge_4_Iconic_Inbox_Black_Open_Screen_Crop_2.0.jpeg' width='700px' /><br/>
 The first Fitbit after Google announced it intends to buy the company last fall looks... well, like every other Fitbit that came before it.
-And it's apparently intentional, as the company wants to expand on one of its most popular fitness trackers that's long due for an update.
+And it's apparently intentional, as the company wants to expand on one of its most popular fitness trackers that's long due for an update
 <a href='https://www.theverge.com/2020/3/31/21199567/fitbit-charge-4-tracker-gps-nfc-spotify-sp02-announcement-price'> Source <a/>